 Change location v

-In the event that you have suffered injury or loss as a result of a breach of duty of care, you may be entitled to compensation.
-The amount of compensation you can receive will vary depending on the specific details of your case and the laws governing your location.
+In the event that you have suffered harm as a result of a breach of duty of care, you may be entitled to compensation.
+Duty of care is a foundational legal principle that helps determine liability and the amount of compensation you’re owed.

 This article will explain duty of care and its relevance to personal injury claims.

-The legal concept of duty of care refers to the obligatory standards that individuals, corporations, and entities must observe to prevent foreseeable harm or injury — including psychological injury — to others who their actions or omissions could reasonably impact.
+Duty of care refers to the legal obligation of individuals, corporations and entities to prevent foreseeable harm to those their actions or omissions could reasonably impact.
+Duty of care encompasses various forms of harm: physical, psychological, financial and material (property).

 The legal framework for duty of care is outlined within numerous pieces of legislation, one being the Civil Law (Wrongs) Act 2002, which acts as a foundation for the duty of care principle in Australia.
-The criteria for a breach of duty of care, as outlined by the legislation, are as follows:
+The criteria for a duty of care breach, as outlined by the legislation, is as follows:

 In addition to outlining the criteria for a breach of duty of care, the Civil Law (Wrongs) Act 2022 also establishes a comprehensive framework governing the scope of duty of care, causation, the standard of care, defences and other fundamental principles related to civil wrongs.